 I. It conflicts with the clear teachings of Christ.
 He stressed the importance of being born again:

-“Unless anyone is born again, he cannot see the kingdom of God” (John 3:3 NWT).
+“Unless anyone is born again, he cannot see the kingdom of God” (John 3:3).

-“Do not marvel because I told you, YOU people must be born again.”
-(Jn.
-3:7)
+“Do not marvel because I told you, YOU people must be born again” (John 3:7).

 “Jesus answered: Most truly I say to you, Unless anyone is born from water and spirit, he cannot enter into the kingdom of God.”
-(Jn.
-3:5).
+(John 3:5).

-2. This idea of a ‘two-tier salvation’ was not found in early Watchtower teaching.
+2. The idea of a ‘two-tier salvation’ wasn’t early Watchtower teaching.
 Charles Russell wrote that: